Biofuel Market Intelligence · Updated April 4, 2026

 Major UCO importers and consumers in the Korean market.

-• SK Energy: Acquired Daekyung O&T (2023) via SK Trading Intl.
+SK Energy: Acquired Daekyung O&T (2023) via SK Trading Intl.
 Controls 40-50% of domestic UCO.
-Ulsan HVO plant suspended; reviewing SAF strategy
+First Korean SAF production line completed; EU export + Cathay 20,000t contract.
+Ulsan HVO plant remains suspended

 Supply Tightening: China's VAT rebate removal, US tariffs (125%), and growing domestic SAF consumption are rapidly reshaping the Asian UCO export landscape.
 From April 2025, Chinese UCO exports are projected to fall to 150-200K MT/month (20-40% decline), creating simultaneous price pressure and supply uncertainty for Korean importers.